phSarr/phSarr.github.io/_posts/2024-05-02-Xenomorph_V1.md

 tags: [Malware Analysis, Info Stealer, APK, Android, Trojan]
 ---

-Xenomorph, a nasty piece of Android malware, has been evolving rapidly.
-Initially targeting European banks in early 2022, it recently set its sights on over 30 US banks.
-This adaptable malware steals login credentials, bypasses two-factor authentication, and can even automate fraudulent transfers through a powerful feature called the Automated Transfer System (ATS).
+Xenomorph, a nasty piece of Android malware, Initially targeting European banks in early 2022, recently set its sights on over 30 US banks.
+This adaptable malware logs user activity and intercepts notifications and SMS in addition to performing overlay attacks to steal Personal Identifiable Information (PII), which could then be used by criminals to perform fraud, It has deletion-prevention features.
 The group behind Xenomorph, likely a cybercrime group named Hadoken Security, may be selling the malware as a service (MaaS) to other attackers.
 Overall, Xenomorph is a dangerous banking trojan capable of significant financial loss for unsuspecting users.

 | Property | Value |
 | ------ | ----------- |